Skyscanner/backpack-react-native/UNRELEASED.md

 **Fixed:**
 - react-native-bpk-component-button
-  - `iconOnly` buttons now apply `boarderRadius` theming when applied, to remain pill shaped.
+  - `iconOnly` buttons no longer apply `boarderRadius` from theming.
+The iconOnly buttons now remain circular regardless of radius.

 ## How to write a good changelog entry